– Sold on 03-04-2019

-The landscape is wide-open rolling grass and scrubland surrounded by rugged mountain ranges which can be seen from most places on the property.
-Classic “Cattle Country” of the Old West, the Kennedy Ranch has maintained much of the environment and appearance of times past.
-This vast area lies in a narrow elevation range between 3,750 and 4,200 feet allowing for mix of vegetation from the mid to lower Chihuahuan Desert such as Spanish dagger, yucca, creosote and cholla with a mix of blue grama, black grama, bear grass, and sideoats grama with scattered brush.
-Tributaries to Alamito Creek have heavier brush like mesquite, desert willow, white brush, catclaw and some oaks and juniper.
+Kennedy Ranch has landscapes that are wide-open rolling grass and scrubland surrounded by rugged mountain ranges which can be seen from most places on the property.
+Classic “Cattle County” of the Old West, the Kennedy Ranch has maintained much of the environment and appearance of times past.
+This vast area lies in a narrow elevation range between 3,750 and 4,200 feet, allowing for mix of vegetation from the mid to lower Chihuahuan Desert such as Spanish dagger, yucca, creosote and cholla with a mix of blue grama, black grama, bear grass, and sideoats grama with scattered brush.
+Tributaries to Alamito Creek have heavier brush like mesquite, desert willow, white brush, catclaw, and some oaks and juniper.